-Heath earned an MA in philosophy and social policy from American University in Washington, DC, and holds a bachelor’s degree in biology and philosophy from State University of New York (SUNY) at Oswego.
-Heath, a conservation professional since 1997, brings decades of marketing and strategic communications, fundraising, policy, and government and external relations experience to Island Conservation.
-Heath has served as field director for the National Wildlife Refuge Association; a groundfish observer in the Bering Sea, Alaska, collecting and reporting fisheries data to the National Oceanic and Atmospheric Administration Fisheries; the Washington state policy director for National Audubon Society; and director of legislative and external affairs for the Washington state Dept. of Natural Resources and the independently elected Washington state Commissioner of Public Lands.
-He has worked on both endangered species and invasive species issues for most of his career, and as a result is an “accidental birder.”
+Heath holds an MA in philosophy and social policy from American University in Washington, DC, and a bachelor’s degrees in biology and philosophy from State University of New York (SUNY) at Oswego.
+Heath, a conservation professional since 1997, brings decades of marketing and strategic communications, fundraising, policy, and government and public relations experience to Island Conservation.
+Heath has served as field director for the National Wildlife Refuge Association; a groundfish observer in the Bering Sea, Alaska, collecting and reporting fisheries data to the National Oceanic and Atmospheric Administration Fisheries; the Washington state policy director for National Audubon Society; and director of legislative and external affairs for the Washington State Dept. of Natural Resources and the independently elected Washington state Commissioner of Public Lands.
+He has worked on both endangered and invasive species issues for most of his career, and as a result is an “accidental birder.”
 When he’s not busy finding new and compelling ways to tell the island conservation story, Heath can be found running, biking, hiking, camping, sailing, writing, playing music, gardening, or winding down the day with good food and drink.

 Karen Poiani, PhD was appointed as Island Conservation’s CEO in July, 2016.
 Karen came to IC with 25 years of experience in conservation organization management, fundraising, board engagement, international and local partnership development, and conservation science research.